hmc-cs111-fall2016/piconot/evaluation.md

 ## Internal DSL
 - Initially we planned to implement a method called "until", that takes in a surrounding, under the "Go" case class so that the user can say "Go until" <surrounding>.
 However, as we were writing our internal DSL, we didn't find the until feature as the top priority.
 So now the user is to write "Go" <surrounding?>, instead.

+- Similarly to the omission of "until", we wrote the internal DSL in such a way that the user is to say "Jump" <label>, instead of "Jump to" <label> for when a picobot has to move to another set of states, defined as a label.

 **On a scale of 1–10 (where 10 is "a lot"), how much did you have to change your syntax?**

 **On a scale of 1–10 (where 10 is "very difficult"), how difficult was it to map your syntax to the provided API?**